-Research studies are focused upon how well phobias respond to various treatments over the course of years as well as how age-related changes in thinking ability (cognition) may interact with anxiety.
-The use of herbal and other dietary supplements in the treatment of phobias is being explored as well.
+Research studies are focused upon how well phobias respond to various treatments over the long term, as well as how age-related changes in thinking ability (cognition) may interact with anxiety.
+The use of herbal and other dietary supplements in the treatment of phobias is being explored, as well.

 Albert, C.M., C.U.
 Chae, K.M.
 Rexrode, et al. "Phobic Anxiety and Risk of Coronary Heart Disease and Sudden Cardiac Death Among Women."
 Circulation 111 (2005): 480-487.

 American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 Arlington, Virginia: American Psychiatric Association, 2013.

 Anxiety Matters.
 Phobia List: A List of Phobia Names From A to Z. <http://www.anxietymatters.com>.
 2008.